2026 Djiboutian presidential election

-Presidential elections will be held in Djibouti by April 2026.
-While term limits have been scrapped in 2010 following a constitutional reform, incumbent president Ismaïl Omar Guelleh who won a fifth term in 2021, has been president since 1999.
-Originally ineligible for a sixth term due to the age limit of 75 that Guelleh imposed as part of the reforms, Djibouti passed a constitutional amendment in 2025 that lifted age limits, allowing him to run again.
+Presidential elections were held in Djibouti on 10 April 2026.
+Incumbent fifth term president Ismaïl Omar Guelleh was re-elected to a sixth term, having been president since 1999.
+Originally ineligible for a sixth term due to an age limit of 75, a constitutional amendment was passed in 2025 that allowed him to run again.
+Most of the opposition parties either boycotted the election or decided to support Guelleh.

 Background

-Ismaïl Omar Guelleh, president since 1999, was re-elected five times, most recently in 2021.
-While scrapping term limits in a 2010 constitutional reform, Guelleh also imposed an age limit of 75.
-Thus, he was term-limited.
+Ismaïl Omar Guelleh, president of Djibouti since 1999, was re-elected five times, most recently in April 2021.
+While scrapping term limits in the 2010 constitutional reform, Guelleh also imposed an age limit of 75, meaning he was originally term-limited in 2026.
 Despite this, he had expressed interest in running again.
-On October 26, 2025, the Djiboutian parliament passed a bill lifting age limits for the presidency, enabling Guelleh to run for a sixth term.
-In November 2025, Guelleh officially announced that he would be a candidate.